ajndkr/lanarky/README.md

 ## ❓ Why?

+Many open-source projects for developing and deploying LLM applications have either opinionated designs, particularly regarding deployment, or limitations in terms of scalability.
+This is where Lanarky comes in.
-Lanarky is an open-source project to provide python users an unopinionated web framework to build and deploy LLM applications.
-The framework is built on top of FastAPI due its popularity within the python community as a modern and high performance web framework.
-You can learn more about FastAPI at https://fastapi.tiangolo.com/.
+Lanarky is an open-source project that provides Python users with an unopinionated web framework for constructing and deploying LLM applications.
+By leveraging FastAPI as its foundation, Lanarky ensures that applications built with it are production-ready and can be seamlessly deployed on any cloud provider.

 ## 💾 Installation